7 Best Golf Simulators Under $1000 – 2025 Reviews & Buying Guide

 Maybe you travel periodically and want to be able to easily take it with you.
 Maybe you just want to pack it away during certain times of the year (like summer, when you can get out to the golf course).

 If portability would be particularly useful for you and you’re planning to invest in a net and mat, then make sure that transporting these items is straightforward.
-The good news is that cheap simulators also tend to be portable.
+The good news is that inexpensive simulators also tend to be portable.

 3. Net Vs. No Net